sdbs-uni-p/sigmod25-distributed-imkvs-live-patching/reproduction/README.md

 To easily reproduce the experiments, the following scripts can be executed:

+**Experiments - Redis Cluster Live Patching:**

+Executes all experiments of Redis Cluster.
+You may have to adjust the CPU pinning before running this script.
 ```
-# Executes all experiments of Redis Cluster and crawls real-world patches
-# for Redis Cluster and PostgreSQL.
-You may have to adjust the CPU pinning
-# before running this script.
 # IMPORTANT: This script has to be executed with the **MMView** Linux Kernel.
 # IMPORTANT: Please see the note above about CPU pinning before running the experiments.
 # 					 Otherwise, experiments may abort unexpectedly.